Baines, Gary Andrew Interview

 So it was meant to be?

 Meant to be.
 He arrived; he heard there was going to be something about Clive, and he said, “Well Mum started that.”
-She’d got, you know a long time ago, early photos; she had the whole collection of most of them.
+She’d got, you know, a long time ago, early photos; she had the whole collection of most of them.
 So I grabbed Craig and went round his place, and he helped me so much, you know.
-I sort of got the ball rolling; I got the trust going and got what we had to do etcetera – arranged for this, arranged for that, arranged [to] get it published, and get it vetted by Judy Siers.
-I gave her the manuscript which I’d done, went to her place, and here again it was hand done.
+I sort of got the ball rolling; I got the trust going and got what we had to do etcetera – arrange for this, arrange for that, arrange [to] get it published, and get it vetted by Judy Siers.
+I gave her the manuscript which I’d done, went to her place … here again it was hand done.
 I’d dictate and my niece would write it down for me, and Judy sort of ripped that to bits [chuckle] and said, “Where did that come from?”
-But here again, she said, “You’ve got to be brutal; you’ve got to be right otherwise they’ll kill you”, so she was brilliant.
-Judy – we paid her big money to do it – she cut it down from a foot thick to about two or three inches thick; just cut it to pieces, “Don’t need that, don’t need that, don’t need that.”
-So what’s in the book … I’ve got treble that … The History of Clive.
-Yeah; sitting somewhere.
-A lot of that I’ve given to Craig; he’s very good at [with] computers; I’m not.
-He’s put it all on computer; you just click a button and there’s all the rows and rows and rows and rows of photos of Clive; rows and rows and rows of them.
+But she said, “You’ve got to be brutal; you’ve got to be right otherwise they’ll kill you.”
+So she was brilliant.
+We paid her big money to do it – she cut it down from a foot thick to about two or three inches thick; just cut it to pieces … “Don’t need that, don’t need that, don’t need that.”
+So what’s in the book, I’ve got treble that … The History of Clive, yeah, sitting somewhere.
+A lot of it I’ve given to Craig – he’s very good at [with] computers; I’m not.
+He’s put it all on computer; you just click a button and there’s all the rows and rows and rows and rows of photos of Clive … rows and rows and rows of them.

 Do you think he might do another book?